 After a 1-0 (McNeill) Celtic victory in a torrid match in Glasgow and a 2-1 (Gemmell) (Raffo and Cardenas for Racing) defeat in the tie in Buenos Aires on 1st November, a third match was played in Montevideo in Uruguay three days later (0-1 Cardenas for Racing) .
-A programme was issued for the first match in South America but it is extremely rare and would be very close to £200 (or more) for a copy.
+A programme was issued for the first match in South America (below) but it is rare and would be very close to £200 (or more) for a good copy.
+Watch out for the reprints of this programme, if it looks new, it is new.
 No program was issued for the third and decisive match.

 A book that celebrates 'A Season in the Sun' by John Traynor and Tony Griffin.
 It was published in 1992 by Lion Books and cost £5.99.
 The book celebrates the Silver Jubilee of the victory in Lisbon and the rest of that 'Wonder Year'.
 It starts with the pre-season tour of the USA, covers the entire season and ends by including the stories of other landmark victories in the history of the best football club in the World.
 Value unknown.
 There is a Web site dedicated to "A Season in the Sun" where you can read about it chapter by chapter and also place an order.